willzjacobson/djjs/README.md

 MODIFICATION =-=-=-=-=-=-=-=-=-=-=-
 Swap out the src attributes in the audio tags for whatever you like to hear.

-Thanks to ReallyGood for their rmagnificently handy motion detection program: https://github.com/ReallyGood/js-motion-detection.
+Thanks to ReallyGood for their magnificently handy motion detection program: https://github.com/ReallyGood/js-motion-detection.